 Graduate Financial Aid

-The Department of Landscape Architecture offers 23 to 28 competitive, 25-percent time, Teaching Assistantships per academic year.
-Generally, students must have a 3.5 GPA or better to be considered.
+The Department of Landscape Architecture offers 10 to 15 competitive, 25% time (10 hours/week), Teaching Assistantships per academic year.
+Generally, students must have a 3.0 GPA or better to be considered.
 Benefits include salary, tuition benefits and the Graduate Assistant Health Insurance Plan.

 TA responsibilities differ by course, but may include: assisting with critiques, maintaining course websites, grading papers and exams, researching course materials, helping with lecture presentations, proctoring exams, and leading discussion sessions.